Frank Sinatra

 Frank Sinatra and Ava Gardner

 In 1951, the marriage was officially dissolved, and Frank immediately married Ava.
-But once again, a strong, happy family did not materialize—the couple quarreled, were jealous of each other, and tried to drown their emotional suffering in alcohol.
-Additionally, Frank suddenly lost his voice, jeopardizing his entire career.
-Sinatra drank even more, fell into a deep depression, and was on the brink of suicide.
+But once again, wedded bliss wasn't in the cards—the couple fought constantly, drove each other crazy with jealousy, and tried to drown their pain in booze.
+To make matters worse, Frank suddenly lost his voice, putting his entire career in jeopardy.
+Sinatra hit the bottle even harder, spiraled into a deep depression, and came dangerously close to ending it all.

-Ava supported her husband as best she could during this difficult period, but when Frank returned to the stage, their relationship hit a dead end again.
-Sinatra returned to his old ways and started having flings on the side, and Gardner, in retaliation, also took a lover, ultimately leading to the dissolution of their marriage after six years of living together.
+Ava supported her husband as best she could during this difficult period, but when Frank returned to the stage, their relationship reached another breaking point.
+Sinatra returned to his old ways and began having affairs, and Gardner, struck back by taking a lover herself, ultimately leading to the dissolution of their marriage after six years of living together.

 Frank Sinatra with female fans